whitepaper

 This data has important historical reference value.
 When considering notes and clinical documents look to balance providers needs vs wants to avoid cluttering your new EHR.

-Pro Tip
+Epic Pro Tip

 In the Epic environment, PDFs require an extra click to access, while notes do not.

-02Data Quality
+Data Quality

 Older systems typically have a higher dependence on unstructured data variability and therefore increased data quality issues.
 Migrating to a new EHR provides you with an opportunity to start fresh—which means being selective about which data is converted to avoid the bad data in/bad data out paradigm.

-03Data Mapping
+Data Mapping

 The data mapping effort is almost always underestimated by an organization but is critical for a discrete data conversion and crucial to keeping to your planned project timeline.
 For example: some items might not be codified, or they may not be in the required coding system.
 These situations require a lot of communication, vetting, and signoffs.

-A Few Suggestions for a Successful Data Mapping Project:
+A Few Suggestions for a Successful Data Mapping Project

 • Identify coding set mapping requirements upfront